-5.24 Assumptions about the Future & Other Sources of Estimation Uncertainty
+3.6 Assumptions About the Future & Other Sources of Estimation Uncertainty

-The items in the Balance Sheet at 31 March 2023, for which there is a significant risk of material adjustment in the forthcoming financial year, are as follows:
+The items in the Balance Sheet at 31 March 2024, for which there is a significant risk of material adjustment in the forthcoming financial year, are as follows:

-Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
+Uncertainties Effect of Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets fall.
 It is estimated that the annual depreciation charge for buildings would increase by £0.06m if the average useful life of the board's assets fell by one year.
 Pensions Liability/Asset Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the council with expert advice about the assumptions to be applied.
+Impairment No impairment entries for the year ended 31 March 2024.
 The assumptions interact in complex ways.
-During 2022/2023, the council's actuary advised that the net pension liability had reduced by £7.8m as a result of updating the assumptions and actual contributions made, moving this to an asset status.
+During 2023/24, the council's actuary advised that the remeasurement of the net pension asset/liability, as a result of updating the assumptions and actual contributions made, was an actuarial gain of £1.12m.
 A sensitivity analysis can be seen in the Defined Benefit Pension Schemes note.